5th Battalion, Royal Australian Regiment: First tour of Vietnam

 Early in 1966 the battalion learnt that it was to serve in South Vietnam as one of two infantry battalions in the 1st Australian Task Force (1 ATF).
 As it was given only three months notice for its deployment, the training schedule prior to embarkation was hectic.
 'Range practices began in the dawn hours and often went until 2200 hours.
 Nights and weekends were spent training in night movement and conducting lectures on Vietnamese customs, history, culture and language'.
 Each company trained at Gospers, in the Wiangaree State Forest in New South Wales, as well as at Canungra, Queensland.
 In March 1966 the battalion emplaned at Aero Paddock at Holsworthy and moved to Gospers for its final exercise, which included advances to contact, night movement, and defensive operations.
 After this C Company would deploy to South Vietnam on HMAS Sydney, whilst the remainder of the battalion flew by air.

 Upon arrival in South Vietnam the battalion, under Warr's command, commenced operations on 24 May 1966 by participating in the clearance of the 1 ATF base at Nui Dat in Operation Hardihood.
 For this operation the battalion was under the command of the US 173rd Airborne Brigade and worked alongside two American parachute battalions to clear the area out to mortar range, so that the base could be established.
 It was on this operation that the battalion's first soldier, Private Errol Noack, a 21-year-old from Adelaide, South Australia, was killed.
-Noack was critically wounded during a water resupply and died of his wounds at 36th Evacuation Hospital on 24 May 1966, sixteen days after he said farewell to his family.
+Noack was critically wounded by friendly fire during a water resupply and died of his wounds at 36th Evacuation Hospital on 24 May 1966, sixteen days after he said farewell to his family.
 He was also the first National Serviceman to be killed in Vietnam.

-Other activities followed: such as the reclamation of Bình Ba (Operation Holsworthy, 7 to 18 August 1966) – a village that would figure prominently during the battalion's second tour; clearance operations following the 6RAR's action at Long Tan (Operation Darlinghurst, 26 to 31 August 1966); clearance of the Nui Thi Vai feature to secure Route 15 (Operation Canberra, 6 to 10 October 1966); operations against the village cadres (such as Operation Beaumaris, 13 to 14 February 1967); and searches of the Vietcong (VC) base areas in the Long Hai Hills (Operation Renmark, 18 – 22 February 1967).
+Other activities followed: such as the reclamation of Bình Ba (Operation Holsworthy, 7 to 18 August 1966) – a village that would figure prominently during the battalion's second tour; clearance operations following the 6RAR's action at Long Tan (Operation Darlinghurst, 26 to 31 August 1966); clearance of the Nui Thi Vai feature to secure Route 15 (Operation Canberra, 6 to 10 October 1966); operations against the village cadres (such as Operation Beaumaris, 13 to 14 February 1967); and searches of the Vietcong (VC) base areas in the Long Hải Hills (Operation Renmark, 18 – 22 February 1967).